tgleigh202/botframework-ivr/README.md

 * [Step 4: Enable Telephony Channel](EnableTelephony.md)
 * [Step 5: Process speech inside of the bot](ProcessSpeechInBotCode.md)

-Once setup you should be able to simply dial the acquired phone number using any PSTN or mobile phone (subjected to cellular plan on the source phone).
+Once setup, you should be able to simply dial the acquired phone number using any PSTN or mobile phone (subjected to cellular plan on the source phone).